On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Introduction

+\begin{remark} Theorem \ref{main} generalizes our previous global existence of smooth solution to general 4D quasilinear wave equation (satisfying the first null condition) with a class of short pulse initial data \cite{Ding4} to the 2D compressible isentropic irrotational Euler equations for Chaplygin gases. \end{remark}

+\begin{remark} The results in Theorem \ref{main} are motivated by the corresponding ones for the 2D homogeneous wave equation.
+Indeed, consider the Cauchy problem for the 2D wave equation $\Box\phi=0$ with the short pulse initial data \eqref{i0}.
+By using the explicit solution formula, one can check easily that $\p\phi$ may be large in general due to the largeness of $\p_x^2\phi|_{t=1}$ and $\p_{xt}^2\phi|_{t=1}$.
+However, as will be shown in Appendix, the smallness of $\p\phi$ with $|\p\phi(t,x)|\lesssim\dl^{1-\ve_0}t^{-1/2}$ for $t\geq 1$ can be obtained provided that the condition \eqref{i1} is satisfied. \end{remark}

-\begin{remark} The initial data of form \eqref{Y-0} are essentially the ``short pulse data" first introduced by D. Christodoulou in \cite{C3}, where it is shown that the formation of black holes in vacuum spacetime is due to the condensation of the gravitational waves for the 3D Einstein equations in general relativity (see also \cite{K-R}).
-Note that properties \eqref{i1}-\eqref{Y-0} hold true for given smooth function $\phi_0$ and the choice of $\phi_1(\f{r-1}\delta,\o)=-\p_s\phi_0(\f{r-1}\delta,\o)-\f\delta 2\phi_0(\f{r-1}\delta,\o)$.
-In addition, a large class of short pulse initial data with the properties \eqref{i0}-\eqref{Y-0} can be found for general second order quasilinear wave equations (see \cite{Ding4}).
-Roughly speaking, the ``short pulse data" can be regarded as some suitable extensions of a class of ``large" symmetric data, for which the smallness restrictions are imposed on angular directions and along the ``good" direction tangent to outgoing light cone $\{t=r\}$, but the largeness is kept at least for the second order ``bad" directional derivatives $\p_t-\p_r$.
-This provides a powerful framework to study effectively the blowup or the global existence of smooth solutions to the multi-dimensional hyperbolic systems or the second order quasilinear wave equations with short pulse data by virtue of the corresponding knowledge from the 1D cases, see \cite{C3,CM,K-R,Ding3,Ding4,Ding5,0-Speck,Lu1,LS,MPY,MY,J,S2} and the references therein.
-It is noted that for short pulse data \eqref{i0} and sufficiently small $\delta>0$, although both $||\phi||_{L^\infty}$ and $||\p\phi||_{L^\infty}$ are small at $t=1$, yet the initial data are still regarded as ``large" in the sense that $|\p^2\phi|$ may be large, and in fact,
+\begin{remark} The initial data \eqref{i0} with \eqref{i1} are essentially the ``short pulse data" introduced by D. Christodoulou in \cite{C3}, where it is shown that the formation of black holes in vacuum spacetime is due to the condensation of the gravitational waves for the 3D Einstein equations in general relativity (see also \cite{K-R}).
+Note that properties \eqref{i1}-\eqref{Y-0} hold true for any given smooth function $\phi_0$ and the choice of $\phi_1(\f{r-1}\delta,\o)=-\p_s\phi_0(\f{r-1}\delta,\o)+\delta \psi(\f{r-1}{\delta}, \o)$ with any smooth fixed function $\psi(s, \o)$ and $supp_{s}\psi\subset (-1,0)$.
+In addition, a large class of short pulse initial data with the property \eqref{i1}-\eqref{Y-0} with $0\le k\le 3$ can be found for general second order quasilinear wave equations (see Section 2 of \cite{Ding4}).
+It is noted that for short pulse data \eqref{i0} and sufficiently small $\delta>0$, although both $||\phi||_{L^\infty}$ and $||\p\phi||_{L^\infty}$ are small at $t=1$, yet the initial data are still regarded as ``large" in the sense that $|\p^2\phi|$ may be large, and meanwhile,

 \end{remark}